How To Install Docker on Debian 9

-Here, we will install Docker Comunity Edition (CE) from Docker repository.
+Here, we will install Docker Comunity Edition (CE) from the Docker repository.

 sudo apt-get -y remove docker docker-engine docker.io

-Contents such as volumes, images, and networks under /var/lib/docker/ directory are preserved.
+Contents such as volumes, images, and networks under the /var/lib/docker/ directory are preserved.

-Install below packages to have “apt” get a support of https method.
+Install the below packages to have apt-get get the support of the https method.

 sudo apt-get update sudo apt-get install -y apt-transport-https ca-certificates wget software-properties-common

-Add the GPG key for Docker repository on your system.
+Add the GPG key for the Docker repository on your system.

 wget https://download.docker.com/linux/debian/gpg sudo apt-key add gpg